big-bill/SpaceBeatz/README.md

 <b>*)</b><strike> Class npcSprite extends sprite and is currently blank much of the logic located in the main including the random position & velocity generation needs to be move to this class.</strike><b>IDEA SCRAPPED</b>

-<b>*)</b> The class sprite needs to show a blow up image after collision with another sprite or we need to implement another ideajust because we collide and blow up doesn't mean the game has to end it just means we wasted a life or something else will happen.
+<b>*)</b><strike>The class sprite needs to show a blow up image after collision with another sprite or we need to implement another ideajust because we collide and blow up doesn't mean the game has to end it just means we wasted a life or something else will happen.</strike><b>DONE: BIG BILL</b>

 <b>*)</b> <strike>The games logic is located below the "new AnimationTimer()" line 120 on my end
 NOTE: ALL GAME LOGIC HAS TO BE INSIDE THE TIMER The entire thing should really be in its own class, AnimationTimer is abstract if nothing else all the 'if()' statements should be contained in methods.</strike><b>DONE: BIG BILL</b>